-Easy-to-read medicine information about diclofenac – what it is, how to take it safely and possible side effects.
-Diclofenac is also called Voltaren, Diclohexal and Apo-Diclo SR.
+Diclofenac is an anti-inflammatory used to treat pain and inflammation.
+Find out how to take it safely and possible side effects.
+Diclofenac is also called Voltaren, Diclohexal or Apo-Diclo SR.

 |Type of medicine||Also called|